Do Go On - 207 - The Golden State Killer

 Get over it.

-But that's usually about their housemate burying their
+But that's usually about their housemate borrowing their thongs or something.

-Yeah, I think you should move on from something to do.
+I think you should move on from some things.

 Yeah, get over it.